Harry Potter und der Stein der Weisen

 German Edition

 The first German edition of Harry Potter and the Philosopher’s Stone (Harry Potter und der Stein der Weisen) was published by Carlsen Verlag on 21 July 1998, making it the second authorized translation after the Italian edition.
-The hardcover first print run was confirmed at 8,000 copies, reflecting strong confidence in the title.
+The hardcover first print run was confirmed by the publisher at 6,000 copies, reflecting strong confidence in the title.
 Several hardcover reprints followed before paperback editions were introduced to reach a broader audience.
+The second printing came out a month later on 21 August 1998 (8,000 copies), the third printing on 23 September 1998 (10,000 copies), the fourth printing on 15 January 1999 (8,000 copies) and the fifth printing on 5 August 1999 (10,000 copies).

 Translated by Klaus Fritz, whose skillful adaptation set the tone for the entire German series, the edition features distinctive cover artwork by Sabine Wilharm that remains iconic among collectors.

 During my collecting journey, I uncovered a rare variant of this first German edition—a bookseller’s review copy.
-Marked on the half-title page with the text “Unverkäufliches Leseexemplar, Erscheinungstermin: 24.8.1998” (“Not for sale review copy, publication date: 24.8.1998”), these review copies were distributed in very limited numbers and were completely unheard of until this discovery.
+Marked on the half-title page with the text “Unverkäufliches Leseexemplar, Erscheinungstermin: 24.8.1998” (“Not for sale review copy, publication date: 24.8.1998”), this review copy was printed separately to the 6,000 copies printed for the first printing in an edition of only 2,000 copies—confirmed for me by the publisher.
+As far as I know this booksellers edition was completely unheard in the collecting community prior to this finding.

 J.K.
 Rowling’s Signing Events in Germany